Telemundo Logo

 In 1992, the network underwent a major rebranding, which forever changed the structure of the company’s logo.
 The image, developed by designers Chermayeff & Geismar and the renowned American branding master Steff Geissbuhler, laid the foundation for all subsequent rebrandings.

-On the emblem, the capital letter T plays the role of a window to the world.
+On the emblem, the capital letter T serves as a window to the world.
 Looking inside, one can see the blue sky and part of the green sphere, symbolizing the Earth.
-The composition demonstrated the global role of the network – to serve as a conduit.
+The composition demonstrated the network’s global role to serve as a conduit.
 To be the main source of news.
 The network not only covers events but also interprets them.
-Therefore, the color scheme of objects inside the logo is not natural but as the company perceives it.
+Therefore, the color scheme of the objects within the logo is not natural, but rather as the company perceives it.

-By connecting to the network, users will know about all events happening on the planet and can expand their information field.
+By connecting to the network, users will be aware of all events happening on the planet and can expand their information field.
 The logo emphasized the beginning of work with international distributors who received the rights to broadcast the company’s programs abroad.

-Below the image, the full name of the network is indicated in capital letters.
+Below the image, the network’s full name is indicated in capital letters.

 1997 – 2000